How to Sell a Screenplay in 30 Years or Less

 The next morning, he called again.
 He wanted to throw a Hail Mary pass to a director, which would give us one more chance.
 Nothing came of it, but Bryan had worked on the project, too.
 He’d put time into to the script, and it further cemented the idea that he wasn’t just waiting to hang up on me the night before.
 He really cared.
 By that point, he didn’t need to, but he cared.

-Later, when Bryan started getting press for discovering The Hunger Games – he helped turned the book into a juggernaut of a film franchise – I saw his name misspelled in Fortune.
-I wrote him, letting him know that I noticed the misspelling, too.
+Later, when Bryan started getting press for discovering The Hunger Games – he had a crucial role in turning the book into a juggernaut of a film franchise – I saw his name misspelled in Fortune.
+I wrote to Bryan, letting him know that I noticed the misspelling as well.
 I supposed that empathizing with people’s “pain” is my value proposition, and it’s one reason why I pursued Social Work for a short time.
 Regardless, Bryan will always be known for – among other things – having the keen eye that brought The Hunger Games to the screen, and for producing a ton of movies.
 Those are cool, flashy, and awesome moments that will partially define him.
 And that’s a great legacy to have.
 Still, I would say that his value proposition revealed itself in the quiet, unheralded, and awful moment that was letting me down easy.
 I cried about it then, but I always smile about it now.
 Sure, it was a sad moment, but today, I’m just happy that I had something worth crying about.

 Finally, you can never realize how much your words can mean to someone.
 When “Duck” was getting passes, I received an e-mail from a foreign director.
 It lifted my spirits, to say the least.